arungudelli/angularjswiki/content/angular/angular-date-pipe-formatting-date-times-in-angular-with-examples/index.md

 ## Angular Date Pipe Examples

-Now we will go through few examples to understand it further.
+Now we will go through few angular date pipe examples to understand it further.

-I have created a datepipe component in my Angular project and added current datetime values in different formats like milliseconds,date object,datetime string,ISO datetime string.
+I have created a date pipe component in my Angular project and added current datetime values in different formats like milliseconds,date object,datetime string,ISO datetime string.

 ```
 import { Component, OnInit } from '@angular/core';